 What is a loyalty program?

 The purpose of a loyalty program is to increase customer loyalty.
-By rewarding customers when they are loyal to your company with discounts or fun extras, you can enhance the brand experience and encourage return visits.
+By rewarding customers with discounts, points or rewards when they are loyal to your company, you can enhance your customer experience and encourage return visits.

 But there are even more advantages.